Kethsar/clipboardsync/README.md

 The config file is searched for using [awconf](https://github.com/awused/awconf)

 ## TODO
-- One server, many clients.
+- [x] One server, many clients.
 Server, Client, and dual mode
-  - Make the Sync RPC function use streams
+  - [x] Make the Sync RPC function use streams
-  - Keep connection open and send data back and forth
+  - [x] Keep connection open and send data back and forth
-  - Client auto-attempts reconnection ever X seconds when disconnected
+  - [x] Client auto-attempts reconnection every X seconds when disconnected
 - Possibly encrypt the clipboard to make this safe for use if anything is not on the local network